neil-b-patel/open-sesame/README.md

     - unsuccesful, raise an GitHub issue detailing your usage and copy the error log
 10. To...
     - perform another action, click "Edit"
-    - rerun the same action (w/ the same inputs), click "Restart"
     - exit the application, click "Close"

 ## Help